francoisrobertlab/fragpipe/INSTALL.md

 ### Download FragPipe and tools

+Do these steps on a Linux computer.

 > [!TIP]
 > Make sure Java is installed, use `java -version` to check.

 Go to [FragPipe download Website](https://github.com/Nesvilab/FragPipe/releases) and download the FragPipe ZIP file for Linux.
 Unzip FragPipe and start the GUI.

+Or use the following commands.

 ```shell
 version=23.1